mariagorskikh/snakegame/README.md

 - Grid background with subtle cyberpunk aesthetics
 - Wall wrapping mechanics
 - Game over screen with restart option

-## 🚀 Play Now

-You can play the game directly in your browser:
-1. Clone this repository
-2. Open `index.html` in your browser
-3. Use arrow keys to control the snake
-4. Press SPACE to restart after game over

 ## 🎯 How to Play